vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 We begin by creating a VkExtent3d structure with the size of the image we want, which will match our window size.

 Then, we need to fill our usage flags.
 In vulkan, all images and buffers must fill a UsageFlags with what they will be used for.
 This allows the driver to perform optimizations in the background depending on what that buffer or image is going to do later.
-In our case, we want TransferSRC because we will have it as a copy source to the swapchain, Storage because thats the "compute shader can write to it" layout, and Color Attachment so that we can use graphics pipelines to draw geometry into it.
+In our case, we want TransferSRC and TransferDST so that we can copy from and into the image,  Storage because thats the "compute shader can write to it" layout, and Color Attachment so that we can use graphics pipelines to draw geometry into it.

 The format is going to be VK_FORMAT_R16G16B16A16_SFLOAT.
 This is 16 bit floats for all 4 channels, and will use 64 bits per pixel.
 Thats a fair amount of data, 2x what a 8 bit color image uses, but its going to be useful.